numba/llvmlite/docs/source/user-guide/llvm22.rst

     %addr = getelementptr i8, ptr null, i64 %offset
     %val  = load double, ptr %addr

-A load off a null-based pointer is poison/undefined behavior.
-This caused unexpected behavior and miscompilation in the Numba case.
+A load from a null-based pointer is poison/undefined behavior.
+This causes unexpected behavior and miscompilation in the Numba case.

-This issue is not Numba-specific.
-This loop-unroll-driven null-gep case is the observed failure mode.
-Other similar passes may trigger equivalent provenance loss through ``inttoptr``/``ptrtoint``.
-Avoid ``inttoptr`` and ``ptrtoint`` whenever possible; use gep-based address computation instead.
+This loop-unroll-driven null-GEP case is the observed failure mode, though this issue is not Numba specific.
+It is also possible that other similar passes may trigger equivalent provenance loss through ``inttoptr``/``ptrtoint``.
+To avoid this issue, it is best to avoid using ``inttoptr`` and ``ptrtoint`` whenever possible; use GEP-based address computation instead.

 .. _llvm22-known-material-issues: